Phosplatin Therapeutics Announces Presentation of Research into PT-112 Mechanism of Action at the 32nd EORTC-NCI-AACR Virtual Symposium

-Phosplatin Therapeutics LLC, a clinical stage pharmaceutical company focused on oncology Therapeutics, today announced that data revealing novel mechanistic attributes of its lead candidate PT-112, an immunogenic cell death (ICD) inducer under Phase 2 development, will be presented at the 32nd Symposium of the European Organisation for Research and Treatment of Cancer (EORTC), the National Cancer Institute (NCI) and the American Association for Cancer Research (AACR) taking place Virtually from October 24-25.
-Building upon prior publication of the ICD effects of PT-112, the body of work to be presented is part of an effort to understand the metabolic pathways and ...
-Leggi su liberoquotidiano
+Phosplatin Therapeutics LLC, a clinical stage pharmaceutical company focused on oncology Therapeutics, today announced that data revealing novel mechanistic attributes of its lead candidate PT-112, an immunogenic cell death, ICD, inducer under Phase 2 development, will be presented at the 32nd ...
+Leggi su cataniaoggi

-Phosplatin Therapeutics LLC, a clinical stage pharmaceutical company focused on oncology Therapeutics, today announced that data revealing novel mechanistic attributes of its lead candidate PT-112, an immunogenic cell death (ICD) inducer under Phase 2 development, will be presented at the 32nd Symposium of the European Organisation for Research and Treatment of Cancer (EORTC), the National Cancer Institute (NCI) and the American Association for Cancer Research (AACR) taking place Virtually from October 24-25.
-Building upon prior publication of the ICD effects of PT-112, the body of work to be presented is part of an effort to understand the metabolic pathways and ...
-Leggi su liberoquotidiano
+Phosplatin Therapeutics LLC, a clinical stage pharmaceutical company focused on oncology Therapeutics, today announced that data revealing novel mechanistic attributes of its lead candidate PT-112, an immunogenic cell death, ICD, inducer under Phase 2 development, will be presented at the 32nd ...
+Leggi su cataniaoggi

 Phosplatin TherapeuticsSegui gli aggiornamenti e vedi gli ultimi video su : Phosplatin Therapeutics